-Recursion

-R ecursion is the process of repeating items in a self-similar way.
-Same applies in programming languages as well where if a programming allows you to call a function inside the same function that is called recursive call of the function as follows.
+Recursion is the process of repeating items in a self-similar way.
+In programming languages, if a program allows you to call a function inside the same function, then it is called a recursive call of the function.

 '''

 void recursion()

 {

 recursion(); / function calls itself /

 }

 int main()

 {

 recursion();

 }

 '''